 When the Citizenship Act came into force on 15 February 1977, replacing the Canadian Citizenship Act of 1947, it had no retroactive effect, meaning it applied only to prospective citizens.
 All those born before 15 February 1977, whether in Canada or abroad, had their citizenship status managed under the Canadian Citizenship Act.
-69 Subsequent legislative amendments addressed many of the problems associated with "lost Canadians," that is, those persons born before the Citizenship Act came into force who should have been Canadian citizens but were deprived of Canadian citizenship because of outdated or obsolete provisions in the Canadian Citizenship Act.
-70 The term "lost Canadians" therefore refers to Canadians who ceased to be citizens against their will or without their knowledge, or to Canadians who thought they were Canadian citizens but legally never were.
-71
+Subsequent legislative amendments addressed many of the problems associated with "lost Canadians," that is, those persons born before the Citizenship Act came into force who should have been Canadian citizens but were deprived of Canadian citizenship because of outdated or obsolete provisions in the Canadian Citizenship Act.
+The term "lost Canadians" therefore refers to Canadians who ceased to be citizens against their will or without their knowledge, or to Canadians who thought they were Canadian citizens but legally never were.
+The control of the control of war brides - the wives of Canadian servicemen who fought for Canada in the Second World War and who immigrated to Canada during or after the war to join their Canadian husbands:77

-A 2007 report of the House of Commons Standing Committee on Citizenship and Immigration, entitled Reclaiming Citizenship for Canadians - A Report on the Loss of Canadian Citizenship, 72 identified four groups of "lost Canadians":
+A 2007 report of the House of Commons Standing Committee on Citizenship and Immigration (CIMM), entitled Reclaiming Citizenship for Canadians: A Report on the Loss of Canadian Citizenship, 76 identified four groups of "lost Canadians":

-- war brides the wives of Canadian servicemen who fought for Canada in the Second World War and who immigrated to Canada during or after the war to join their Canadian husbands;73 - people born abroad to a Canadian parent before the Citizenship Act came into force in February 1977; - people who lost their citizenship between January 1947 and February 1977 because they or their parent acquired the nationality or citizenship of another country; and - second and subsequent generation Canadians born abroad since the Citizenship Act came into effect in February 1977.
+- people born abroad to a Canadian parent before the Citizenship Act came into force in February 1977; - people who lost their citizenship between January 1947 and February 1977 because they or their parent acquired the nationality or citizenship of another country; and - second and subsequent generation Canadians born abroad since the Citizenship Act came into effect in February 1977.